10 Things You Really Must Know

 Businesses are not worth a "multiple of turnover"

 Many small business owners believe in valuation "rules of thumb".
 For example, they believe that you can arrive at the "real" or approximate value for a business by taking the turnover and multiplying it by a certain number.

 There is absolutely no logic to this "method" of calculating value.
 If this is how buyers calculated value, they'd go bust very quickly.
 It would be a walk in the park to add millions of pounds of "value" to any business.
 Simply sell an item to someone, buy it back at the same price, sell it to them again, buy it back and keep repeating the process till the turnover increases to the desired level!

 Bottom Line: Buyers aren't stupid.
-They don't based their bids on turnover.
+They don't base their bids on turnover.

 Businesses are not worth a "multiple of profit" either